Israelvdr/aws-express-app/Readme.md

 Based on [templates](https://github.com/ExamProCo/TheFreeAWSDeveloperAssociate/tree/master/study-sync-000) and content from Andrew Brown and his [AWS DVA-C02 course](https://www.exampro.co/dva-c02).

+Update: v2.2 has added an NGINX reverse proxy.

 Update: v2.1 has introduced a major overhaul to the full express framework and project structure.

 Several security features have implemented to harden the application (although more are still required).